theKIEgit/frameworks_and_languages_module/technical_report.md

 -------------------------

 ### Routing
-The routing feature allows defined URL endings alongside specified http requests to be linked to a specific function, each route can have multiple http requests and therefore have multiple functionalities linked to a matched URL.
+The routing feature allows defined URL endings alongside specified HTTP requests to be linked to a specific function, each route can have multiple HTTP requests and therefore have multiple functionalities linked to a matched URL.

 ```js
 const express = require('express')